-Capture the Signal, or simply CTS, is is a challenge-based contest (pretty much like a CTF) that focuses exclusively on the reverse engineering of radio signals.
-This activity is also known as “blind signal analysis” as the specifications of the signal are not known to the attacker.
+Capture the Signal (CTS) is a new challenge-based CTF that focuses exclusively on the reverse engineering of radio signals.
+This activity is also known as “blind signal analysis” as the signals’ specification are unknown to the attacker.

-This contest is organized by Trend Micro Research for researchers, white-hat hackers, and practitioners in the field!
+This contest is organized by renowned community radio-hackers for researchers, hackers, and practitioners in the field!

-Contestants should use their RF-hacking kung fu and tools like GNURadio, GQRX, URH, Python, C, black magic, to examine a series of increasingly complex radio signals to extract key information leading them to the next signal.
+Contestants should use their RF-hacking kung fu and tools like GNURadio, GQRX, URH, Python, C, black magic, to examine a series of increasingly complex radio signals to extract key information leading them to the final, exit signal.

-The game is hosted on site.
-The radio signals will be distributed via RF, and “over IP” as an alternative.
+The game is hosted on site at conferences world-wide.
+The radio signals will be distributed “over IP”.
 The use of IP eliminates the complexity of deploying actual radios and transmitting RF over the air.
 We use GNURadio for that.